Who may participate?

 - Complete packet as instructed and call for an interview with Eric Mashue, Facilitator of Children’s Religious Education to register.
 He will be available Monday – Thursday from 9:00am-12:00pm.

 - Limited space is still available.
 Deadline to Register is extended to Friday, August 10.

 - Baptismal Certificate

-- Parent’s Church Marriage Certificate or one of the following: baptismal, confirmation, or First Communion Certificate.
+- Parent’s Marriage Certificate (Church Marriage) or one of the following: baptismal, confirmation, or First Communion Certificates

 Religious Education Process Overview